+Weighted Average Carbon Intensity - Corporate issuers/ Carbon Intensity- Sovereign issuers:

-Weighted average carbon intensity - corporate issuers/ carbon-intensive sovereign issuers:These metrics measure a fund's exposure to carbon-intensive companies and governments.
-These metrics provide an insight into potential risks related to the transition to a lower-carbon economy, because companies with higher carbon intensity are likely to face more exposure to carbon related market and regulatory risks.
+These metrics measure a fund's exposure to carbon-intensive companies and governments.
+These metrics provide insight into potential risks related to the transition to a lower-carbon economy because companies with higher carbon intensity are likely to face more exposure to carbon related market and regulatory risks.
 These metrics are applicable across asset classes.

-It is the sumproduct of the fund weights and individual carbon intensities (carbon emissions scope 1+2 / USDm sales or GDP).
-The metric is scaled up to 100% if actual data coverage is above the defined thresholds - fixed income, 50%; equities: 67%, multi-asset: 50%.
+It's the sum product of the fund weights and individual carbon intensities (carbon emissions scope 1+2 / USDm sales or GDP).

+The metric is scaled up to 100% if actual data coverage is above the defined thresholds - Fixed Income: 50%; Equities: 67%, Multi-Asset: 50%.
 Otherwise, the metric is reported as "-".

 Classification system to separate corporate and sovereign issuers: Bloomberg Barclays Methodology.
-Securitized bonds are excluded from the calculation.
-"No exposure" if the fund is not invested in the respective issuers for the month.
+Securitized bonds excluded from the calculation.
+"No exposure" in case the fund is not invested in the respective issuers for the month.

-MSCI ESG rating breakdown: The final sector-adjusted ESG score of the portfolio is broken down into three rating categories with AAA/AA leaders, A/BBB/BB average and B/CCC laggards, and compared to the rating breakdown of the reference index.
+MSCI ESG rating breakdown: The final sector-adjusted ESG score of the portfolio is broken down into three rating categories with AAA/AA leaders, A/BBB/BB average and

+B/CCC laggards, and compared to the rating breakdown of the reference index.